Fridays For Future - Palo Alto Chapter

 Upcoming Events

-Friday March 7, Noon to 1:00: Climate March! –– We meet at King Plaza in front of Palo Alto City Hall and march through downtown Palo Alto.
+Friday, June 13, Noon to 1:00: Climate Strike! –– We meet at King Plaza in front of Palo Alto City Hall.

 Palo Alto City Meetings: https://www.cityofpaloalto.org/Departments/City-Clerk/City-Meeting-Groups/Meeting-Agendas-and-Minutes